rakutentech/ios-miniapp/DEV.md

 The following describes the steps that CI performs when releasing a new version of the SDK.

-1. We trigger a build on TravisCI by pushing a Git tag to the repo in the format `vX.X.X`.
+1. We trigger a build on CI by pushing a Git tag to the repo in the format `vX.X.X`.
 2. CI builds SDK and Sample App, run tests, linting, etc.
 3. CI publishes the SDK to [Cocoapods](https://cocoapods.org/pods/MiniApp).
 4. CI creates ZIP file for the iOS Simulator (Production) build of the Sample App.